Background / Rationale:

 Avoiding Influencing Decisions or Actions:

 Where there is a conflict, whether disclosed or not, the director, a staff member or other volunteer must not take any step that would influence any decision or action relating to the subject matter of the conflict.
 This is fundamental.
-If the Conflict of Interest concerns a director, s/he must recuse her / himself from all discussion relating to the contract.
+If the Conflict of Interest concerns a board member , s/he must recuse her / himself from all discussion relating to the contract.

 Which Conflict Situations will be prohibited?